 NHS 1995 section – Step down protection is available if you are age 55 or over (age 50 for some scheme members who have a protected pension age).
 This means you will be able to protect your higher pensionable pay if your salary reduces by at least 10% due to taking up a job in a less demanding role.

 On Medical Grounds - If your health deteriorates so that you become permanently unable to do your job, you may apply to the Trustees for an immediate unreduced ill health early retirement pension.
-Please contact The Pensions Office for further information.
+However, this process is dealt with at the first stage by the Occupational Health team.
+This needs to be initiated either by your line-manager or yourself.
+We recommend you visit the Occupational Health team's website, and discuss the issue with your line-manager.

 Working after Retirement